- University of Michigan Law School (J.D. 2007); magna cum laude, Editor, the University of Michigan Journal of International Law, Order of the Coif

 - Hon.
 M. Margaret McKeown, U.S. Court of Appeals, Ninth Circuit

-Cathy Moses specializes in complex business litigation, including high-stakes employment disputes, class actions, and contract disputes.
-Ms. Moses has practiced in state and federal courts throughout the country, and obtained successful results for clients at all stages of litigation, including trial and appeal.
-Ms. Moses also has significant experience litigating and trying cases in arbitration, including in sensitive and complex employment matters.
+Cathy Moses specializes in complex business litigation, including high-stakes employment disputes, class actions, contract disputes, and intellectual property litigation.
+Ms. Moses has practiced in state and federal courts throughout the country, and obtained successful results for clients at all stages of litigation, including dispositive motion practice, trial and appeal.
+Ms. Moses also has significant experience litigating and trying cases in arbitration.

 Ms. Moses graduated from the University of Michigan Law School, magna cum laude, and earned her A.B., cum laude, from Harvard University.
+At Harvard, she was awarded a Lew Branscomb scholarship based on research performed regarding women and technology.
 After graduating from law school, Ms. Moses worked as a law clerk to the Honorable M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit.
 From 2011 to 2012, she served as a Trial Attorney with the U.S. Department of Justice, Civil Division, in Washington, D.C., representing federal agencies at the trial and appellate levels and defending the constitutionality of federal statutes throughout the United States.

 Before law school, Ms. Moses was an analyst at Goldman, Sachs & Co. in New York.